scoleri-mr/face_aging_cycle_gan/README.txt

 └── young2old.ipynb

 dataset_old:
-folder that contains the 2000 images of elderly people.
+folder that contains of elderly people.
 To have a functioning code you need to extract the faces as shown in young2old_dataset_creation.ipynb.
 The young2old.ipynb console expects a complete dataset_old_faces with all the extracted faces needed for training.

 dataset_young:
-folder that contains the 2000 images of young people.
+folder that contains the images of young people.
 To have a functioning code you need to extract the faces as shown in young2old_dataset_creation.ipynb.
 The young2old.ipynb console expects a complete dataset_young_faces with all the extracted faces needed for training.

 checkpoints:
 folder that contains the latest checkpoint for each trained model.
-Warning: the number shown in the checkpoints does not necessarily correspond to the number of epochs run.

-example:
-folder with some example images from dataset_old

-example_young:
-folder with some example images from dataset_old

 extract_faces:
 folder with models and files used to extract the faces.
 The code in this folder is copied from https://github.com/kb22/Create-Face-Data-from-Images.
 I edited the original face_extractor.py creating the 'face_extractor_mine.py'.
 In my version the square around the faces is bigger, it includes a bigger portion of the face and some elements around it.